lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-27-performance-management-is-broke.markdown

 ## Peopleware

-Peopleware lists management techniques that, for the most part, are detrimental to teamwork.
-Every one of those is a technique that we're likely to find in performance management systems.
+Peopleware lists a set of [management techniques]({% post_url 2022-10-27-teamicidal-management %}) that are detrimental to teamwork.
+Every one of those is a technique that we're likely to associate with a performance management system.
 It also quotes Deming:

 > Remove barriers that rob people in management and in engineering of their right to pride of workmanship.
 This means \[among other things\] abolishment of the annual or merit rating and of management by objectives.